hubpav/mqtt2modbus/README.md

 # MQTT to Modbus Bridge

-I use PLC (CLICK series from AutomationDirect) to control all lighting at home.
-Although the PLC and the basic lighting functionality operates independently, I needed a bridge between the PLC and the embedded Linux computer for my automation tasks implemented on higher level.
-This is a simple implementation of the MQTT protocol and Modbus written in C language that allows to easily control the lights using MQTT publish commands.
+I use a PLC (CLICK series from [**AutomationDirect**](https://www.automationdirect.com/)) to control all lighting at my home.
+Although the PLC and the basic lighting functionality operates independently, I needed a bridge between the PLC and the embedded Linux computer for my automation tasks implemented on a higher level.
+This is a simple implementation of the MQTT to Modbus bridge written in C language that allows to easily control the lights using the MQTT publish commands.

 ## Basic Usage

-**Publish command:**
+**MQTT publish commands:**

     mosquitto_pub -t plc/y709/set -m true